KNOWING TRUTH

 And that the universe does.

-I see that there are really no liars or lies after all—
+But O me, discovering today that there are really no lies after all,

 Where has fail’d a perfect return indifferent of lies or the truth?